-People in some parts of the world have difficulty in receiving appropriate healthcare due to poverty or because healthcare environments and systems and frameworks for providing healthcare are underdeveloped.
+People in some parts of the world have difficulty in receiving appropriate healthcare due to poverty or because healthcare environments and systems for providing healthcare are underdeveloped.

-Addressing one of its responsibilities as a company developing its business globally, Sysmex is working to improve access to healthcare so that as many people as possible can receive appropriate healthcare.
+Addressing one of its responsibilities as a company developing its business globally, Sysmex is working to improve access to healthcare so that as many people as possible can receive appropriate medical care.

 Initiatives Targeting the Three Major Infectious Diseases

-Known as the three major infectious diseases, HIV/AIDS, tuberculosis and malaria claim about 3 million lives each year.
-Of the many infectious diseases that exist, these three have long existed on a global scale.
+Known as the three major infectious diseases, HIV/AIDS, tuberculosis, and malaria claim about three million lives each year.
+Of the many infectious diseases in existence, these three have long existed on a global scale.
 In recent years, the spread of therapeutic drugs and vaccines has helped to stem the scale of infection, but economic, social and cultural factors also come into play, and the medical services required for prevention and treatment have not yet reached many poor and socially disadvantaged people.
-Impaired health can also affect economic growth, as it lowers labor capabilities, reduces labor productivity and leads to rising healthcare costs.*
+Impaired health can also affect economic growth, as it lowers labor capabilities, reduces productivity, and leads to rising healthcare costs.*

-By leveraging the detection technologies it has accumulated in the area of clinical testing, Sysmex is moving forward with the development of products that assist in diagnosing disease.
+By leveraging the detection technologies we have accumulated in the area of clinical testing, Sysmex is moving forward with the development of products that assist in diagnosing diseases.
 We are also collaborating with government and academia on initiatives to address the three major infectious diseases.

 Participating in the Global Health Innovative Technology Fund (GHIT Fund)

-Sysmex is working on development of testing technologies targeting malaria, dengue fever, HIV/AIDS and other diseases, as well as developing products to contribute to the diagnosis of infectious diseases in emerging markets and developing countries.
-Since 2015, we have also participated in the Global Health Innovative Technology Fund (GHIT Fund) which states its vision for action as “one in which the crushing burden of infectious disease no longer prevents billions of people in the developing world from seeking the level of prosperity and longevity now common in the industrialized world.”
-The GHIT Fund has entered its second phase of activity (2018-2022), shifting from the initial focus on product development toward activities to provide these products to the people who need them.
-Sysmex will continue to participate in the fund’s second-phase activities.
-By promoting activities aimed at developing and providing new reagents for infectious diseases through Japanese technological innovation, we will contribute toward the eradication of infectious disease in developing countries.
+Since 2015, Sysmex has participated in the Global Health Innovative Technology Fund (GHIT Fund) which states its vision for action as “one in which the crushing burden of infectious disease no longer prevents billions of people in the developing world from seeking the level of prosperity and longevity now common in the industrialized world”.
+The GHIT Fund has entered its second phase of activity (2018-2022), shifting from its initial focus on product development to activities to provide these products to the people who need them.
+We will continue to participate in the Fundʼs second phase activities.
+By promoting initiatives aimed at developing and providing new reagents for infectious diseases through Japanese technological innovation, we will contribute to the eradication of infectious diseases in developing countries.

 Helping to Raise Local Healthcare Levels

 Sysmex provided support for the creation of a clinical laboratory quality control system in the Republic of Namibia, which faces shortages of healthcare personnel and an insufficient healthcare infrastructure, as well as the issue of ensuring the quality of healthcare.
 Sysmex introduced its products at three facilities under the jurisdiction of the Namibia Institute of Pathology, and provided training through a mentorship program* that makes use of the Sysmex Quality Guidance Manual—a quality control system for clinical laboratories conforming to international standards (ISO 15189).

-To date in Africa, we have already been engaging in the same type of initiatives to raise laboratory quality by working with the health ministries of Zambia and Zimbabwe.
-We will use this track record as a steppingstone to promote horizontal development into surrounding African countries.
+To date in Africa, we have already engaged in the same type of initiatives to raise laboratory quality in the Republic of Zambia and the Republic of Zimbabwe.
+We will use this track record as a stepping stone to promote horizontal development in surrounding African countries.

-* Rather than simply managing people, mentorship is the concept of seeking the growth and success of all people related to a business after making the organization’s directions and values clear.
-This concept encompasses management that motivates people, provides guidance on position and skills that leads toward enhanced capabilities, and provides a framework to invigorate an organization.
+- Rather than simply managing people, mentorship is the concept of seeking the growth and success of all people related to a business after making the organizationʼs directions and values clear.
+This concept encompasses management that motivates people, provides guidance on positions and skills that lead toward enhanced capabilities, and provides a framework to invigorate an organization.

 Conducting Scientific Support Activities to Standardize and Raise the Quality of Clinical Testing

-The accumulation of expertise and standardization related to “blood morphology testing,” which is essential to the diagnosis, treatment and follow-up assessments for leukemia and other blood disorders, has become a social issue in Mongolia in recent years.
-As its support activities so far in the fields of hematology, clinical chemistry and immunochemistry have earned high marks, in July 2017 Sysmex Corporation expanded its support to include the field of blood morphology testing.
-In addition to providing technological and academic expertise to local clinical laboratory technologists, Sysmex contributes to the improvement of the level of healthcare in Mongolia by supporting the construction and operation of a nationally implemented external quality control framework for a blood morphology testing.
+In Mongolia, Sysmex continues to provide support activities in the fields of hematology, clinical chemistry, and immunochemistry.
+In 2017, we expanded this support to include the field of blood morphology testing.
+In addition to providing technological and academic expertise to local clinical laboratory technologists, Sysmex contributes to the improvement of the level of healthcare in Mongolia by supporting the construction and operation of a nationally implemented external quality control framework for blood morphology testing.

 - Resolution of Medical Issues through Products and Services